tanfwong/dsp_notes/_sources/ch3/sampthm.md

   X((\hat\omega+2\pi k)f_s)
   \end{equation}
   ```
-  where the quantity on the RHS is often referred tp as the ***folded
+  where the quantity on the RHS is often referred to as the ***folded
   spectrum*** of $x(t)$.
 In other words, the DTFT of the sampled
   signal $x[n]$ is the folded spectrum of $x(t)$.
   ```{tip}